Putrus/putrus/README.md

 ## :information_source: About me
 My name is Marcin Putra.
 I live in Poznań but I came from Suwałki - very cold city in north-west Poland.
-I am a person who loves competition and has many passions:
+I am a positive, chatty and extroverted person who is very ambitious.
+I love working in a team and compete with others.
+I've tried a lot of things in my life and I have many passions:
 - :video_game: Computer games

   I received my first computer for Christmas in 2004, in the same time I got the Techland game "Pet Racer".